Day 1: Arrive Ambleside

 - If we are unable to accommodate you on your confirmed dates/tour or an alternative of your choice your deposit is fully refunded.

-- Hand picked B&B or guesthouse accommodation in en-suite rooms.
+- Hand picked B&B, guesthouse and small hotel accommodation in en-suite rooms wherever possible.

-- A detailed info pack, route notes and map for the group leader.
+- A detailed info pack, guide book and maps for the group leader.

 - Emergency telephone support from our office in the event of a problem.